falmar/gopilot/README.md

 - [Click Element](./examples/click_element/main.go) - Demonstrates how to find and click on elements in a web page
 - [Cookies](./examples/cookies/main.go) - Shows how to set, get, and clear cookies
 - [Evaluate JS](./examples/eval/main.go) - Examples of executing JavaScript in the browser context
-- [Listen XHR](./examples/listen_xhr/main.go) - Demonstrates how to intercept and monitor XHR requests
 - [Local Storage](./examples/local_storage/main.go) - Shows how to interact with browser local storage
 - [Open Chrome](./examples/open_chrome/main.go) - Basic example of launching a Chrome browser
 - [Open URL](./examples/open_url/main.go) - Simple example of navigating to a URL
 - [Screenshots](./examples/screenshots/main.go) - Shows how to capture screenshots of pages or elements
 - [Search](./examples/search/main.go) - Demonstrates how to search for elements on a page
 - [Typing](./examples/typing/main.go) - Examples of typing text into input fields
+- [Request Modifier](./examples/request_modifier/main.go) - Demonstrates how to modify outgoing requests and provide custom responses
+- [Listen XHR](./examples/listen_xhr/main.go) - Demonstrates how to intercept and monitor XHR requests

 ## Advanced Usage